logo for pictures-of-cats.org

 Clouded Leopard

-This article on the Clouded leopard emphasises conservation, the most important topic for all wildcats.
-The photographs – except of the Savannah cat - are published under a creative commons license (see base of page for details).
-If you'd like to share knowledge please use this form - thanks.
+The clouded leopard is found in Eastern and Southeastern Asia.
+The scientific name is: Neofelis nebulosa.
+Its prey both lives in trees (monkeys) and on the ground (deer).
+This page emphasises conservation, the most important topic for all wildcats.
+The photographs – except of the Savannah cat – are published under a creative commons license.

 clouded leopard-1